 Following the company's successful entry into the Austrian market in August 1996, it has consistently pressed ahead with its expansion into neighboring European countries.
 Stores were subsequently opened in the Netherlands, Luxembourg and the Czech Republic.
-The company's international growth was maintained with its expansion to Switzerland, Sweden and Slovakia.
+The company's international growth continued with its expansion to Switzerland, Sweden and Slovakia.
 The entry into the Romanian market followed in the summer of 2007.
-As of February 28, 2014, the company was operating a total of 49 DIY megastores with garden centers in eight countries outside Germany.
-Since December 1, 2010, the stationary retail business has been supplemented by HORNBACH's online shop, with which the Group is making targeted use of the opportunities presented by the internet.
+As of February 28, 2014, HORNBACH was operating a total of 49 DIY megastores with garden centers in eight countries outside Germany.
+The international share of consolidated sales amounted to 42.0 % in the 2013/2014 financial year.
+The Group will nevertheless also continue to pursue opportunities for expansion in Germany.
+Since December 1, 2010, the stationary retail business has been supplemented by HORNBACH's online shop, with which the Group is make targeted use of the opportunities presented by the internet.